Sugar Cream Pie is the unofficial state pie of Indiana. This tasty dessert is packed with the flavors of vanilla and cinnamon…yum!

 - Remove saucepan from heat and stir in vanilla extract.

 - Pour mixture into prepared pie crust.
-Sprinkle cinnamon and nutmeg evenly on top of filling.
+Using a small bowl, combine the cinnamon and nutmeg.
+Sprinkle this mixture evenly on top of filling.

 - Bake at 375°F for 15-20 minutes, or until top of pie is golden brown.